 Third, and not surprisingly, arbitration agreements between employers and employees is again teed-up for Supreme Court review.
 Last year, in Epic Systems, the Supreme Court held that arbitration agreements between employer and employee that contain waivers of one’s right to file a class action are enforceable.
 This year, the issue involves arbitration agreements that are silent about class actions.
 Can the employee arbitrate on a class action basis if the agreement is silent on that subject or must the agreement expressly authorize class arbitration?
 The case, Lamps Plus, Inc., et al v.
 Frank Varela, was argued to the Supreme Court on October 29, 2018, and a decision is expected this spring.

 Finally, and most recently, the Supreme Court granted a petition to review a case arising out of Texas—Fort Bend County v.
 Davis.
 This is a religious discrimination case, but the issue to be decided by the Supreme Court is procedural and impacts all types of cases under Title VII.
 The question presented is this: Must employees bringing Title VII claims in court first timely exhaust administrative processes at the EEOC as a jurisdictional requirement before going to court, or is the charge filing process a procedural step that can be waived or forgiven?
 Although the Fort Bend County case will not impact employee relations practices, the outcome will have an impact on many discrimination claims where the employee failed to satisfy charge filing procedures specified in the statute.
+This case is set for oral argument to the Supreme Court on April 22, 2019.

 Although the Fort Bend County case will not impact employee relations practices, the outcome will have an impact on many discrimination claims where the employee failed to satisfy charge filing procedures specified in the statute.